 Subscription services like Netflix, Disney+, and Apple Play, are all available in 4K through the app store, as are specific on-demand services like BBC iPlayer and 4OD.
 I could list them all, but realistically speaking, there’s not much missing on the Series X.

-But all these apps take up vital space on the system’s storage.
-If you’re planning on using the Xbox Series X as your hub for all things entertainment, then you’ll need to think about getting one of the approved Seagate expansion drives that look and feel like the old memory sticks from years gone by.
-This is because, from the get go, you’ll lose 19% of your storage space to the operating system.
+However, these apps take up vital space in the system’s storage.
+If you’re planning on using the Xbox Series X as your hub for all things entertainment, then you’ll need to think about getting an external hard drive that looks and feels like the old memory sticks from years gone by.
+This is because, from the get-go, you’ll lose 19% of your storage space to the operating system.

-At the time of writing, the Xbox Series X’s operating system takes up 198GB of the internal 1TB NVMe SSD.
+At launch, the Xbox Series X’s operating system took up 198GB of the internal 1TB NVMe SSD.
 While it’s not as bad as the storage space problems facing many Xbox Series S owners, if you’re used to having a load of apps installed at the same time as a handful of games, then your storage options are starting to look a little slender.